Important Legal Disclaimer

 Do a video walkthrough (10-15 minutes)

-- Film every room from multiple angles
+- Film every room from many angles

 - Focus on: walls, carpet, appliances, windows, doors